Multiclass Classification, Information, Divergence, and Surrogate Risk: Risks, information measures, and -divergences

-The construction~\eqref{eqn:loss-def} of loss functions is a somewhat privileged construction, as it often yields desirable properties of the convex loss function itself, especially as related to the non-convex zero-one loss.
-Indeed, it is often the case that the convex loss $\loss$ so generated is Fisher consistent; to make this explicit, we recall the following definition~\cite{Zhang04a,TewariBa07}. \begin{definition} Let $\loss = \{\loss_1, \ldots, \loss_k\}$ be a vector of loss functions with $\loss_i : \R^k \to \extendedR$.
-Then $\loss$ is \emph{classification calibrated for the zero-one loss} if for any $\prior \in \simplex_k$ and any $i^*$ such that $\prior_{i^*} < \max_j \prior_j$, we have
+Our construction~\eqref{eqn:loss-def} of loss functions is a somewhat privileged construction, as it often yields desirable properties of the convex loss function itself, especially as related to the non-convex zero-one loss.
+Indeed, it is often the case that the convex loss $\loss$ so generated is Fisher consistent; to make this explicit, we recall the following definition~\cite{Zhang04a,TewariBa07}. \begin{definition} Let $\loss : \R^k \times [k] \to \extendedR$.
+Then $\loss$ is \emph{classification calibrated for the zero-one loss} if for any $\prior \in \simplex_k$ and $i^*$ such that $\prior_{i^*} < \max_j \prior_j$,